-The bald eagle is widespread throughout Canada and portions of the United States, and two races are recognized.
+The Bald Eagle (Haliaeetus leucocephalus) is widespread throughout Canada and portions of the United States, and two races are recognized.
 The northern race ranges throughout Alaska, most of Canada (except the Archipelago and Hudson Bay lowlands), and across the northern United States from the Pacific Northwest to the Great Lakes and Maine coast.
 The southern race is found from the Delaware Bay south to Florida and west along the Gulf Coast.
-Formerly, the bald eagle also ranged across southern California and the southwestern United States.
-The decline of the bald eagle over its entire range in the contiguous 48 states has been well documented.
-Environmental contamination by DDT was the primary cause of the decline, and the mechanism was the accumulation of DDT residues in fish, the major food of bald eagles.
-Since the banning of DDT in the United States in 1972, bald eagle populations have increased nationwide.
+Formerly, the Bald Eagle also ranged across southern California and the southwestern United States.
+The decline of the Bald Eagle over its entire range in the contiguous 48 states has been well documented.
+Environmental contamination by DDT was the primary cause of the decline, and the mechanism was the accumulation of DDT residues in fish, the major food of Bald Eagles.
+Since the banning of DDT in the United States in 1972, Bald Eagle populations have increased nationwide.

-The bald eagle is the second largest bird of prey, with a wingspan of 1.7-2.4 m (5.6-7.9 ft.)
+The Bald Eagle is the second largest bird of prey, with a wingspan of 1.7-2.4 m (5.6-7.9 ft.)
 (Buehler 2000).
-The white head and tail and contrasting dark brown body of adult bald eagles are diagnostic of this species.
-Immature and subadult bald eagles are more difficult to identify, as their head and tail are brown or mottled brown and white.
-Blotchy white coloration on the underside of the wings and tail of young bald eagles help distinguish them from young golden eagles (Aquila chrysaetos), which have a more sharply defined white pattern.
-Bald eagles attain full adult plumage is their fourth or fifth year.
-In flight, bald eagles can be confused with turkey vultures (Cathartes aura), but the former can be distinguished by their tendency to soar on flat, board-like wings.
-Turkey vultures fly with their wings in a v-shape.
+The white head and tail and contrasting dark brown body of adult Bald Eagles are diagnostic of this species.
+Immature and subadult Bald Eagles are more difficult to identify, as their head and tail are brown or mottled brown and white.
+Blotchy, white coloration on the underside of the wings and tail of young Bald Eagles help distinguish them from young Golden Eagles (Aquila chrysaetos), which have a more sharply defined white pattern.
+Bald Eagles attain full adult plumage in their fourth or fifth year.
+In flight, Bald Eagles can be confused with Turkey Vultures (Cathartes aura), but the former can be distinguished by their tendency to soar on flat, board-like wings; Turkey Vultures fly with their wings in a V-shape.

 Biology / Life History

-Breeding bald eagles defend territories of variable size, averaging 1-2 km2 (0.4-0.8 mi.2).
+Breeding Bald Eagles defend territories of variable size, averaging 1-2 km2 (0.4-0.8 mi.2).
 The average distance between nests along a shoreline is 0.2-3.1 km (0.1-1.9 mi.)
 (Buehler 2000).
-Bald eagle pairs are monogamous and may mate for life.
+Bald Eagle pairs are monogamous and may mate for life.
 There is evidence that mates may winter together and maintain a pair bond.
 Each spring, pairs perform spectacular aerial courtship displays.
-In the cartwheel display, for example, the pair flys to great altitude, locks talons, and tumbles back toward the ground, breaking away at the last moment to avoid collision.
+In the cartwheel display, for example, the pair flies to great altitude, locks talons, and tumbles back toward the ground, breaking away at the last moment to avoid collision.
 Other displays include chases, rolls, and dives from great heights (Buehler 2000).

 Conservation / Management